Overseas Buyers & Foreign Investment

 If you are the successful bidder:

-If the property has not sold, and you are interested in the property, approach the salesperson handling the property and let them know.
-They will help you.
+- If the property has not sold, and you are interested in the property, approach the salesperson handling the property and let them know.

 If you have any questions, do not hesitate to ask for assistance.
 Your PRDnationwide representative will be more than pleased to assist.
 We do it regularly.